Earthquake Insurance

 • Emergency repairs

 Not all policies include coverage for external structures.
-In order to qualify for insurance reimbursement, your home or business must have been damaged due to activity from earth movement.
+To qualify for insurance reimbursement, your home or business must have been damaged due to activity from earth movement.
 Note that if an earthquake has recently occurred in your area, it might not be possible to get a new earthquake insurance policy for up to two months.

 Is Earthquake Insurance Mandatory?

-If you live in an area at high risk for earthquakes, such as near a fault, your mortgage lender for your home or business may actually require you to have earthquake insurance.
+If you live in an area at high risk for earthquakes, such as near a fault, your mortgage lender for your house, condominium, or business may actually require you to have earthquake insurance.
 Otherwise, earthquake insurance is typically optional.

 If you live in an area prone to these disasters, having earthquake insurance can save you a lot of money in the long run.
 The damage from just one earthquake can be devastating, and literally shake a building to its core.
 Having to pay rebuilding fees out of pocket could lead to bankruptcy for a home or business owner.